 Williamson County.
 Williamson County is served by two SFAs: Franklin Special School District located in Franklin, TN and Williamson County.
-While Franklin Special School District does meet area eligibility requirements, there is only one other census block in Williamson County, located in Fairview, TN, that meets area eligibility requirements.
-No schools served by the Williamson County SFA meet the 50% threshold to be considered area eligible.
-The Fairview schools are not located in the Census block that is area eligible and an area eligibility can be achieved where the schools are located by averaging Census blocks.
-The closest area eligible sites to Fairview are located 18 miles away.
-In all of Williamson County, there are 3,518 students that have been identified as eligible for free or reduced-price meals.
-The ability to expand meal service beyond current area eligibility requirements would provide continued access to these students and more during the time of COVID-19 and the economic downturn that is currently happening.
+While Franklin Special School District does meet area eligibility requirements, in 2020 there was only one other census block in Williamson County, located in Fairview, TN, that meets area eligibility requirements.
+No schools served by the Williamson County SFA meet the 50% threshold to be considered area eligible; although the Fairview schools did qualify for severe need breakfast, demonstrating that the majority of students participating in the program are eligible for free or reduced price meals.
+In the updated Census map, Williamson County still only has one eligible Census block, but it is now located in the southwest corner of the county.
+There are still no schools located within in the block that is eligible.
+The ability to expand meal service beyond current area eligibility requirements would provide continued access to these students and more during the time of COVID-19 and learning loss camps.